cap-pee/chessboard/README.md

 # CHESSBOARD

 A basic chess engine made in python.
 The ai is not very advanced right now and only uses minimax with alpha-beta pruning.
+Game ending is not fully done yet so the game just stops on checkmate with no valid moves.
+I'll be adding that soon.

 # TESTING
 There's a basic gui in pygame to visualise the engine which can be used to play chess against the ai.
 The ai is hardcoded to black for now.